Conversion Therapy

 According to experts, sexual orientation cannot be voluntarily changed.
 Some individuals might try to hide their sexual orientation.
 Homosexual and bisexual issues can sometimes include feelings of shame, especially if the person was exposed to homophobia as a child.
 Conversion therapy may reinforce this shame and harm their mental health.

-Supporting the mental health of LGBTQIA+ youth and young adults
+Supporting mental health & gender identity of LGBTQIA+ youth & young adults

 The adolescent stage of human development is often when people begin to discover and question their sexual orientation or gender identity.
 They may become begin sexual attraction fluidity exploration or want to learn more about LGBTQ issues, topics, identities, and personal feelings.